jfklorenz/Card-Deck-Package/__tests__/README.md

 # Features
 This folder contains the test files for the project.

-Each implemented function was tested individually.
+Each implemented method was tested individually.
-Therefor this project achieves a 100% test coverage.
+Therefor this project achieves 100% test coverage.